Cozy-Finance/cozy-developer-guides-v2/script/README.md

 *Purpose: Local deploy, testing, and production.*

 This script deploys a protection set using the configured market info and set configuration.
+Before executing, the configuration section in the script should be updated.

 To run this script: